MonkeyData/php-opencart-xml-feed-generator/readme.md

 4. Click through to module detail, where you will find the URL of the export file
 5. Copy this URL, put it into MonkeyData app -> Your project -> Resource Manager -> OpenCart resource -> input field and save
 6. Data will automatically start downloading

+**For the proper functioning of the expansion is necessary:**

+1. online store running on server with PHP 5.3 or higher
+2. PDO module installed in PHP